IELTS One Skill Retake is now accepted in all Australian states!

+What’s the main difference between 'belief' and 'believe'?
+So, 'believe' (with a v) is a verb.
+It means to have confidence in the truth.
 Then, 'belief' (with an f) is a noun.
 It means a religious faith or the feeling of being certain that something is true.

-Because “belief” and “believe” are almost homophones (words that sound alike), they are often confused.
+Because 'belief' and 'believe' are almost homophones (words that sound alike), they are often confused.
 Here are some tips on how to tell them apart.

 Belief vs Believe – the difference